jeixav/LCS-Tool/README.md

 LCS Tool
 ========

 LCS Tool performs computations for the analysis of Lagrangian coherent structures.
-It is based on work of <a href="http://www.georgehaller.com/">George Haller’s Nonlinear Dynamics Group.</a>
+It is developed by the Nonlinear Dynamical Systems Group at [ETH Zurich](http://ETHZ.CH), led by [Prof. George Haller](http://GeorgeHaller.COM).

 Demo scripts
 ------------